 - 120-minute written exam, 100% multiple choice.

-- Covers innovation concepts and marketing basics.
+- Covers innovation concepts and marketing basics, as well as guest lectures.

 - May include calculations (non-programmable calculator allowed).